Karen McDougal: Affair with Donald Trump

 In June 2021, the Federal Election Commission (FEC) found that the National Enquirer violated U.S. election laws and the $150,000 paid by AMI to McDougal amounted to an illegal campaign contribution.
 AMI agreed to a fine of $187,500.
 Because the FEC was equally divided on party lines, it could not pursue further investigation into Trump, who accordingly will not be punished or be the subject of further inquiry by the FEC.
-In March 2023,tThe Manhattan district attorney asked Trump to appear before a grand jury.
+In March 2023, the Manhattan district attorney asked Trump to appear before a grand jury.
 Trump denounced the investigation as a "political Witch-Hunt, trying to take down the leading candidate, by far, in the Republican Party."
-Prosecutors have also questioned Trump's former attorney, Michael Cohen, who coordinated payments, alongside his former political adviser, Kellyanne Conway.
+Prosecutors have also questioned Trump's former attorney, Michael Cohen, who coordinated payments, alongside Trump's former political adviser, Kellyanne Conway.